 Soluble and insoluble fibres play an important role in your health.
 Soluble fibre helps your body control your blood sugar level and get rid of fatty substances such as cholesterol.
 Insoluble fibre adds weight and softness to stools, making it easier for you to have regular bowel movements.
 This helps to keep your gut healthy and safe from harmful bacteria.

-Bananas, especially newly-ripened ones, contain starch that does not digest (resistant starch) in your small intestine and is able to pass into the large intestine.
+Bananas, especially newly-ripened ones, contain starch that does not digest (resistant starch) in your small intestine and can pass into the large intestine.
 Such bananas help you manage your weight better as you stay full for longer.

 That said, bananas can help you beat gastrointestinal issues such as: